RunestoneInteractive/RunestoneServer/README.rst

 I have begun a project to document the `Runestone Interactive <http://docs.runestoneinteractive.org/build/html/index.html>`_ tools

-* All of the runestone interactive extensions to sphinx:
+* All of the Runestone Interactive extensions to sphinx:

     * Activecode -- Interactive Python in the browser
     * Codelens  -- Step through code examples and see variables change